New recipes and updates

 ⯆ JUMP TO RECIPE

-Traditional English Easter Simnel cake is a rich sponge full of dried fruit and candied peel, with a marzipan layer and - in my version - cheerful yellow glossy icing on top.
+Traditional English Easter Simnel cake is a rich sponge full of dried fruit and candied peel, in my version with a cheerful yellow glossy icing on top instead of marzipan.

 What is Simnel cake?

-Traditionally it has marzipan inside, marzipan on top and even features eleven little marzipan balls to boot, apparently meant to represent the eleven apostles, Judas excluded.
-You can have the twelfth ball in the middle for Jesus.
+The most popular version has a marzipan layer inside, marzipan on top and eleven little marzipan balls to crown it, apparently meant to represent the eleven apostles, Judas excluded.
+You can add the twelfth ball in the middle for Jesus though.

 My version of Simnel cake